 What is the supply chain?

-We explain what the IT supply chain is and what each role has when choosing and implementing new technologies in the workplace
+We explain what the IT supply chain is and the various roles that contribute to its success

 The supply chain refers to the process in which goods and services are delivered to end users, including manufacture, distribution and physical delivery to the customer.